myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 `CTRL+ALT+T` will disconnect from the session but leave the GUI running on the server.
 It's just a quick way of disconnecting without logging off or closing applications on the server.
 The same will happen if you click the window's close button.

 Lastly, there are two ways you can end the remote session, closing all of the graphical programs running in it.
-You can log off remotely from XFCE's **start menu**, or you can click the button marked with a circle and a small line (like a power/standby icon) in the bottom right corner of the main portion of the screen.
+You can log off remotely from MATE's **start menu**, or you can click the button marked with a circle and a small line (like a power/standby icon) in the bottom right corner of the main portion of the screen.

 The first method is cleaner but may leave programs like session managing software running.
 The second method will close everything but may do so forcefully if a process can't cleanly exit.
 In either case, be sure to save your work before proceeding.

 ![X2Go Main Window - Terminate Session Button](http://assets.digitalocean.com/articles/how-to-setup-a-remote-desktop-with-x2go-on-debian-8/terminate-session.png)

-On a final note, although it's not required, let's go into XFCE's control panel, navigate to power settings and disable all standby features.
-If you don't use the desktop for a while, XFCE will try to trigger a standby.
+On a final note, although it's not required, let's go into MATE's control panel, navigate to power settings and disable all standby features.
+If you don't use the desktop for a while, MATE will try to trigger a standby.
 Although the server normally won't do anything when it receives this request, it's better to avoid any unforeseen behaviors altogether.

 ## Conclusion